RaviTeja110820/aws/AWS Essentials.md

 # Global Infrastructure
 ***Availability Zone*** is a single data center or a group of data centers within a Region.
 Availability Zones are located tens of miles apart from each other.
 This helps them to provide interconnectivity to support the services and applications that run within a Region.
->There are at least *3 Availability Zones* per AWS Region.
+>There are atleast *3 Availability Zones* per AWS Region.
 Some regions may contain more.

 >A separate geographical location with multiple locations that are isolated from each other  ***Region.***

 >The server from which Amazon CloudFront gets your files  ***origin***.

->A site that Amazon CloudFront uses to cache copies of content for faster delivery to users at any location  ***Edge location***.
+>A site that Amazon CloudFront uses to cache copies of content for faster delivery to users at any location - ***Edge location***.
 A *Distribution* is made up of Edge Locations that you want to serve content from, and details about how that content will be tracked an managed.

 ***Amazon CloudFront*** is a content delivery service.
 It uses a network of edge locations to cache content and deliver content to customers all over the world.
 When content is cached, it is stored locally as a copy.
 This content might be video files, photos, webpages, and so on.

->There are at least 3 Availability Zones per AWS Region.
-Some regions may contain more.
 # Plans
 The ***AWS Free Tier*** is not a Support plan.
 It is a program that consists of three types of offers that allow customers to use AWS services without incurring costs: Always free, 12 months free, and Trials.
 #